 In this post I'll show how to easily create a blog on your own.
 Specifically I'll show you how to start a WordPress blog .
 Blogging has allowed me to pursue a calling in my life outside of my main profession as a dentist, and it's also been a great way to make some extra money too!
 The cool thing is you can start a blog that makes money for only a few dollars a month!
 In the post below, I'll give you access to discount pricing with Bluehost so you can start a blog starting as low as $3.95 a month.
 You'll also get a free blog domain when you use my link to sign up.
 I don't know how long this low price will last though, so you should probably act quickly.

 To start a blog on WordPress click here.
-Once you do that, then you can use the tutorial below for detailed directions on how to set up your blog.
+A new window should open in your browser, then you can return to this page and use the tutorial below for detailed directions on how to set up your blog.

 The cheapest way to start a blog is by choosing Bluehost for your blog hosting needs.
 Personally, I've had a great experience with Bluehost and I know you will too!